-In the first post of this blog series, I talked about what being a mentor teacher means and what it doesn’t.
+In the first post of this blog series, I talked about what being a mentor teacher is.
 It’s important to understand your role in the partnership with a beginning teacher.
-But how do you develop a trusting, respectful, productive relationship with your mentee?
-How do you set up the foundation to work closely together over the next year?
+But how do you develop a trusting, productive new teacher-mentor relationship?

 Start With Self-Reflection

-First, you need to think about what you want the mentor-new teacher relationship to look like.
+First, you need to think about what you want the mentor-mentee relationship to look like.
 Here’s where a little self-reflection comes in:

 - What kind of mentor did you have your first year?
-What did he/she do that helped you?
-How could he/she have better supported you?
+What did he/she do that helped you feel supported (or not)?

-- What character traits do you have that will help you serve as a mentor?
+- What character traits do you have that will help you in your role?
 What are some areas that you may need to work on?

 - What concerns do you have about working with a beginning teacher?
-How can you address them?
+How can you address them early on?

-Some of these questions you may want to discuss with the new teacher, and others are just food for thought as you begin working together.
+Some of these questions you may want to discuss together, and others are just food for thought.

 Provide a Warm Welcome

-You don’t have to go over the top on this one!
-There are lots of small, easy things you can do to make the beginning teacher feel welcome on his/her first day at the school.
-You can provide a small lunch, hang a welcome sign or banner on the classroom door, handwrite a note to put in his/her staff mailbox, etc. Ask your librarian and reading teacher for some books to get the new teacher’s classroom library started.
-You can also put together a low-cost welcome basket with Dollar Spot goodies (or ask the office staff for basic supplies).
+You can provide lunch, hang a welcome sign or banner on the classroom door, leave a note in his/her staff mailbox, etc. You might ask your librarian or reading teacher for some books to get his/her classroom library started.
+It’s also easy to put together a low-cost welcome basket with some cute goodies and basic supplies.

 Get to Know Each Other

 Your relationship starts on Day 1.
-It sounds obvious, but taking time at the beginning to learn more about each other is an important step to start building trust and send the message that you care about your mentee’s success.
-You could do a school orientation and tour, have lunch out together, exchange phone numbers, or chat over coffee!
-Some things to consider:
+Taking time to learn more about each other is an important step to start building trust and developing connections.
+You could host a new teacher orientation and tour, have lunch out together, exchange phone numbers, or chat over coffee!

 After the craziness of the Back to School season ends, things won’t get any less busy for the new teacher.
 As the year progresses, so will your working relationship.
 Some questions to think about:

-- How will you check in on your mentee throughout the year?
+- How do you plan to check in on your mentee throughout the year?

-- How will you know when your working relationship is going well?
-How will you know when it’s not, and what will you do to address it?
+- How will you know if your relationship is going well?
+What will you do to address it if it’s not?

-Your working relationship with your mentee does not have to be perfect, but it does have to work for both of you.
+Your relationship doesn’t have to be perfect, but it does have to work for both of you.
 Take a step back to reflect and reach out for help if it’s not going as well as you’d like.

-Lots to think about here to help start the school year off on the right foot with your mentee!
-In the next post, I’ll be back with some tips on the work you’ll be doing as a mentor teacher!
+There’s a lot to think about here to get started developing that teacher-mentor relationship!
+In the next post, I’ll share about the work you’ll be doing as a mentor teacher!

 Pin for later: